jisc-services/Public-Documentation/PublicationsRouter/api/v2/Packaging.md

 # Packaging

-Packages, in the context of the Router, are zip files which contain one or more other files/folders which conform to a known/documented specification.
+Packages, in the context of PubRouter, are zip files which contain one or more other files/folders which conform to a known/documented specification.
 For example packages may contain meta-data in, say JATS format, together with related files such as article PDF and or images.

 ## Identification of packages